How Long After Chapter 7 Can I Buy a House? Get the Answers Here

 USDA Loans

-USDA loans are for buyers living in or hoping to move to rural areas.
+USDA loans are one of the home loans available to buyers living in or hoping to move to rural areas.
 After filing for Chapter 7 bankruptcy you’ll need to wait for at least three years to apply for a USDA loan.
 Qualifications for this loan include:

 Factors Influencing Loan Approval Post-Bankruptcy